fheitmueller/sez_beps/README.md

 The data_preparation files contain information about how raw datasets were processed.
 It also describes how the sez_rates dataset was constructed.
 See R/data_preparation.Rmd or data_preparation.html for description + raw code

 The different data folders contain datasets used and produced in the project.
-Please consult the data preparation and methodology files regarding their origins, and how they are used in the project.
+Please consult the data preparation and methodology files regarding their sources, and how they are used in the project.